-The Color Purple returns to the Joburg Theatre for its ‘Bon Voyage Season’ in April 2020.
+The Color Purple would have returned to the Joburg Theatre for its ‘Bon Voyage Season’ in April 2020.
+Unfortunately, due to the COVID-19 outbreak in South Africa, the season has been calcelled.
 With sold-out shows and standing ovations around the globe, this production is one you simply cannot miss.
 With an outstanding score and lyrics by Brenda Russell, Allee Willis and Stephen Bray, this soul-stirring tale reaches deep into the hearts of audiences.
 So, prepare for an emotional journey like never before.

 We sat down with Sebe Leotlela, to discuss her reprise of this role in the upcoming season of The Color Purple at Joburg Theatre: